turingschool/curriculum/tutorials/internal_testing/factories.markdown

 Designers have faced this problem for decades.
 Their solution? _Lorem Ipsum_.
 It's a chunk of realistic-looking text that's actually Latin gibberish (not a poem as often rumored).

-In Ruby, we have a sweet gem named FFaker: https://github.com/chrisberkhout/ffaker

-Add it to a `Gemfile`, `bundle`, and start creating fake data!
+In Ruby, we have a gem named Faker which can generate placeholder data for you.
+Add `"faker"` to your `Gemfile`, `bundle`, and start creating fake data!
 Here are some handy methods it provides you:

 * `Faker::Name.name` might generate `"Arden Kuhic"`
 * `Faker::Internet.email` might generate `"dangelo@legros.uk"`
 * `Faker::Lorem.sentence` might generate `"Doloribus tempora dolores fugiat."`

 This is really awesome power.
-You have realistic but predictably random data.
 Adapting our previous Fabricator pattern, we can take advantage of Faker:

 ```ruby
 Fabricator(:article) do